MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 ## Tips and Troubleshooting Kiosk

 If you need to install additional apps to your Kiosk, you can install additional apps from the Microsoft store or by side loading more easily if you have an account that does not use Kiosk.
-Can also also assign [required apps via MDM](/mem/intune/apps/apps-deploy#assign-an-app) to install automatically.
+Can also assign [required apps via MDM](/mem/intune/apps/apps-deploy#assign-an-app) to install automatically.

 - To help protect devices that run in kiosk mode, consider adding device management policies that turn off features such as USB connectivity.
 Additionally, check your update ring settings to make sure that automatic updates do not occur during business hours.
 - Do not include Classic Windows applications (Win32).
 HoloLens does not support these applications.